in28minutes/cloud.in28minutes.com/_posts/2020-06-06-elb-comparision.md

 ## ALB vs NLB vs CLB

+Here's a table comparing the features of different load balancers.
+You can find details about these features below the table.

 | Feature |  Application Load Balancer | Network Load Balancer | Classic Load Balancer |
 |--|--|--|--|
 | Version  | New v2 | New v2 | Old v1|